mkosir/typescript-style-guide/README.md

   const result = doSomething("hello");
   ```

+- #### Type & Non-nullability Assertions

+  Type assertions `brand as BrandType` and non-nullability assertions `brand!.name` are unsafe.
+Both only silence TypeScript compiler and increase the risk of crashing application at runtime.
+  They can only be used as last resort exceptions (e.g. third party library types mismatch etc.) with strong rational why being introduced into codebase.

 ## Naming

 Setting aside convention on cache invalidation, but for the second hardest thing, clear naming with important context should be provided.